Canadiana Gallery

 Cassidy MacNeil

-Cassidy is a first-year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
+Cassidy is a second-year Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
 She holds a Bachelor's in Conflict Studies and Human Rights from the University of Ottawa.
 As a Policy Analyst at the Privy Council Office, Cassidy worked on justice, public safety and equity policy.
 At the University of Toronto, she is an Associate Editor of the Public Policy and Governance Review and Logistics Coordinator for L'Association de la francophonie de l'école Munk.
 In her spare time, Cassidy enjoys reading, playing intramural sports and exploring Toronto.

 Image of a person named Alexander Carter.